patrickmoffitt/Adafruit-Feather-M0-Motion-Camera/README.md

 ![Motion Camera](/images/image22.jpg)

 #### Motivation
-I've long wanted to mess around with an automatic wildlife camera just for the fun of it.
+I've long wanted to play with an automatic wildlife camera just for the fun of it.
 We have lots of deer in our neighborhood and this camera is intended to take pictures of them eating my wife's garden.